Algebraic interaction strength for translation surfaces with multiple singularities

+\begin{Rema} The length estimate $l(\alpha) \geq \eta_0 n_\alpha + \varepsilon_0$ does not hold for the saddle connection $\Delta$ (and therefore, any saddle connection of type (2)).
+This is the main reason why these saddle connections have to be considered separately. \end{Rema}

-Concerning the intersections, we show in Section \ref{sec:study_intersections}: \begin{Prop}[Study of intersections] Given two saddle connections $\alpha$ and $\beta$ on the $(4m+2)$-gon, the following (symmetric) table gives an upper bound on the number $|\alpha \cap \beta|$ of non-singular intersection points between $\alpha$ and $\beta$ in terms of $n_{\alpha}, n_{\beta}$.
+Concerning the intersections, we show in Section \ref{sec:study_intersections}: \begin{Prop}[Intersection estimates] Given two saddle connections $\alpha$ and $\beta$ on the $(4m+2)$-gon, the following (symmetric) table gives an upper bound on the number $|\alpha \cap \beta|$ of non-singular intersection points between $\alpha$ and $\beta$ in terms of $n_{\alpha}, n_{\beta}$.

 \end{Prop}